Leeseoyeon12rl/24_ML_CourseProject/README.md

 2. Execute ClosedWorld_monitored.ipynb.
 3. Execute OpenWorld_multiclass_classification.ipynb.
 Then you will get mon_standard_withlabel.pkl, unmon_standard10_3000_withlabel.pkl, and combined_dataset.pkl.
 4. Execute OpenWorld_binary_classification.ipynb.
 Then you will get mon_standard_withlabel_binary.pkl and combined_dataset_binary.pkl.
+   P.S.
+If you want to check the original dataset, execute load_pickle_code.ipynb.
+This practice is not essential.

 '''